armandopadilla/jira2ralph/README.md

 # JIRA Ticket Fetcher

 A Python tool that fetches all JIRA tickets for a specific project and converts them into a structured PRD (Product Requirements Document) format with user stories.
+Used for the Ralph tool located here https://github.com/snarktank/ralph

 ## Features